SNAPSHOT-Russia's war on Ukraine latest: Wagner Group threatens to exit Bakhmut | Headlines

 SNAPSHOT-Russia's war on Ukraine latest: Wagner Group threatens to exit Bakhmut

-* Technical personnel from Turkey, Russia, Ukraine, and the United Nations will meet on Friday to discuss the renewal of the deal, the Turkish Defence Minister said.
+* Ukraine, Russia, Turkey and the United Nations failed to authorize any new ships under the deal.
 CONFLICT * A drone attack on the Ilsky oil refinery in southern Russia, the second in as many days, has caused a fire, TASS news agency reported. * Ukrainian military command said 18 of 24 drones launched by Russian forces had been shot down.

 Russia's main mercenary group announced plans on Friday to pull out of the eastern city of Bakhmut, but Ukraine said the Wagner fighters were reinforcing positions to try to seize it before Moscow marks World War Two victory day next week.